Updated: Oct 29

 Then, take action.

-Divorce is a grueling transformation.
-But, it is also an opportunity to readjust your life to having only positive and life affirming human beings in it.
+Divorce is a grueling transformation-- but, it is also an opportunity to readjust your life to having only positive and life-affirming people in it.
 For myself, I realized that some of my “friends” were only acquaintances out of social circle expectations but were never truly friends to begin with.
 Out with the old and in with the new!
 Now is the time to find like-minded individuals who level you up in life and support you in being the best possible version of you.
 Find your new tribe!
 For me, this was a group of other single mamas who were rocking life.
 I wanted to be like them!

 Repeat this saying: The only form of rejection is self rejection.
 Nobody can MAKE you feel rejected if you are feeling confident.
 What you will find is that some of these friends might project onto you their version of adulthood and life, in general.
 You might know one who is unhappily married, or religious to the point where divorce is not an option, or feel that marriage should last until children go to college, or are angry still that their parents divorced, or feel jealousy that you have weekends free of child-care duty, etc. etc. Get my drift?
 People will project onto you their OWN issues.
 Some people even think of divorce as a contagious disease and I have heard husbands ask their wives to stop hanging out with their “divorced friend.”
-Again, it is their FEAR, ANGER and PROJECTIONS that you become the recipient of.
-If they are unaware of these things and act them out then move on.
-Do not take their freeze out personally and realize that they are people who are just not in touch with their feelings and beliefs.
+Again, you become the recipient of FEAR, ANGER and PROJECTIONS.
+If your friends are unaware of this behavior and act on it, it is time to move on.
+Do not take their freeze-out personally.
+Instead, realize they are people who are just not in touch with their feelings and beliefs.

 There is strength in numbers!
-Though it’s not widely known – there are more of us divorced folks than married ones.
+Though it’s not widely known, there are more of us divorced folks than married ones.
 The statistics show that over half of first marriages end in divorce and the rates go up for second and third marriages.
-Take power in that !
-The only reason that this is not widely know is that our society does not celebrate divorce.
+Take power in that!
+The only reason that this is not widely known is that our society does not celebrate divorce.
 We do not talk about it!
-So change the script – talk about it!
-Then talk about it more and more.
-And no I don’t mean, let me tell everybody how awful my ex. is story (everybody is heard that already and are probably sick of it by this point) I mean, the ‘LIFE IS GREAT AS A SINGLE PARENT’ stories!
+So change the script and start talking!
+Then, talk about it more and more.
+And no, I don’t mean the "Let me tell everybody how awful my ex. is" story (everybody has already heard that!)
+I mean, the ‘LIFE IS GREAT AS A SINGLE PARENT’ stories!
 Share the positives with people.
 This might help them come around when they see that you are acing divorce.
 They might take their cues from you and when they see that you are happy – well then, they jump aboard!

 Recommended To Do’s: